 - Repeat these steps for each spark plug, fire up your engine, and enjoy your renewed performance!

 If you have any other questions about installing new spark plugs, feel free to call us at 800-663-1570 and our experts will help you out.
-Also, check out our spark plugs reviews while you shop to find the best spark plugs for your particular vehicle.
+Also, check out our spark plug reviews while you shop to find the best spark plugs for your particular vehicle.
 Good luck!